-29. The zirconia crown is cemented into place.
+Figure 28: The Prismatik CZ crown is cemented into place.

-30. Final radiograph of implant-retained maxillary first molar cemented into place.
+Figure 29: Final radiograph of implant-retained maxillary first molar cemented into place.

-31. Delivery of the final prosthesis for #14- The healing abutment is removed, the hex abutment is seated and the abutment screw tightened to 25 Ncm.
+Figure 30: Delivery of the final prosthesis for tooth #14: The healing abutment is removed, the hex abutment is seated and the abutment screw tightened to 25 Ncm.

-32. A radiograph is taken to ensure complete seating.
+Figure 31: A radiograph is taken to ensure complete seating.

-33. The abutment screw opening is covered with silicone or cotton and Cavit prior to crown cementation.
+Figure 32: The abutment screw opening is covered with silicone or cotton and Cavit before crown cementation.

-34. The Prizmatic CZ crown is cemented onto the abutment.
+Figure 33: The Prismatik CZ crown is cemented onto the abutment.

-35. PA of the final restoration.
+Figure 34: PA of the final restoration.